 - Depreciating assets – Non-SBEs with annual turnover (including that of some related entities) of less than $50 million can claim an immediate deduction for assets costing less than $30,000, for assets acquired and first used (or installed ready for use) between 7:30pm (AEST) 2 April 2019 and 30 June 2019.

 - Depreciating assets costing $100 or less can be written off in the year of purchase.

 - Depreciating assets costing less than $1,000 can be allocated to a low value pool and depreciated at 18.75% (which is half of the full rate of 37.5%) in their first year, regardless of the date of purchase.

 - Repairs – repairs to office premises, equipment, cars or other business items.

 - Fringe benefits – any benefits to be provided, such as property benefits, could be purchased and provided prior to 1 July 2019.

 - Superannuation – contributions to a complying superannuation fund, to the extent contributions are actually made (i.e., they cannot be accrued but must be paid by 30 June).

 Accrued expenditure – non-SBE

-Non-SBE taxpayers (and some SBE taxpayers) are entitled to a deduction for expenses incurred as at 30 June 2018, even if they have not yet been paid.
+Non-SBE taxpayers (and many SBE taxpayers – refer below) are entitled to a deduction for expenses incurred as at 30 June 2019, even if they have not yet been paid.